davekirby/EFFProject/notes/Outline of the report.md

 ## Abstract

+## Table of Contents

+## List of figures and tables

 ## Introduction
-- give reader context of the project
+- context and motivation of the project
+- introduce the structure of the report

-## Background (may be a subsection in the introduction)
+## Background
+- history of FIS and GP
+- don't repeat

 ## Overall results and "Project Trailer"

 ## Main features/requirements

 ## Software architecture and design

+## Implementation

 ## Testing
+### Results

 ## Methodology and Schedule
 ## Tools and technologies
 ## Summary and Conclusions
+- possible future work

 ## References
 ## Appendix:
 - User Manual
 - Full listing of code
 - Elaborate requirements list
 - anything that should not be in the main body of the report
+-